wichtounet/etl/README.rst

 .. image:: https://codedocs.xyz/wichtounet/etl.svg
    :target: https://codedocs.xyz/wichtounet/etl/

-ETL is a header only library for cC+ that provides vector and matrix classes with support for Expression Templates to perform very efficient operations on them.
+ETL is a header only library for C++ that provides vector and matrix classes with support for Expression Templates to perform very efficient operations on them.

 At this time, the library support compile-time sized matrix and vector and runtime-sized matrix and vector with all element-wise operations implemented.
-It also supports 1D and 2D convolution and matrix multiplication (naive algorithm and strassen).
+It also supports 1D and 2D convolution, matrix multiplication (naive algorithm and Strassen) and FFT.

 Usage
 -----

+The `Reference Documentation <https://github.com/wichtounet/etl/wiki>`_ is always available on the wiki.
+This document contains the most basic information that should be enough to get you started.

 The library is header-only and does not need to be built it at all, you just have to include its header files.

-Most of the headers are not meant to be included directly inside a problem.
+Most of the headers are not meant to be included directly inside a program.
 Here are the header that are made to be included:

 * etl.hpp: Contains all the features of the library
 * etl_light.hpp: Contains the basic features of the library (no matrix multiplication, no convolution, no FFT)

-You should always include on of these headers in your program.
+You should always include one of these headers in your program.
+You should never include any other header from the library.

 Data structures
 ***************

-Several structures are available:
+Several data structures are available:

 * fast_matrix<T, Dim...>: A matrix of variadic size with elements of type T.
   This must be used when you know the size of the vector at compile-time.
 The number of dimensions can be anything.
+The data is stored is stored directly inside the matrix.
+* fast_dyn_matrix<T, Dim...>: Variant of fast_matrix where the data
+  is stored on the heap.
 * dyn_matrix<T, D>: A matrix with element of type T. The size of the matrix can be set at runtime.
 The matrix can have D dimensions.

 There also exists typedefs for vectors:

-* fast_vector<T, Rows>
+* fast_vector<T, Rows>>
+* fast_dyn_vector<T, Rows>>
 * dyn_vector<T>

 You have to keep in mind that fast_matrix directly store its values inside it, therefore, it can be very large and should rarely be stored on the stack.
 Moreover, that also makes it very expensive to move and copy.
+This is why fast_dyn_matrix may be an interesting alternative.

 Element-wise operations
 ***********************